-Physics student and former philosophy student from Rennes, France
+Physics student and former philosophy student interested in AI safety

 Oh, what is this cold fusion flap thing?
 I didn’t knw about it, and can’t really find information about it.